grand-stack/grandstack.io/docs/apollo-federation.md

 ```
 In this case, the products service would need to use a reference resolver for the `Product` entity, in order to provide its `name`, `price`, or `weight` fields when selected through the `product` field referencing it.

-> These reference resolvers are generated during schema augmentation
+> An implementing service uses reference resolvers for providing data to other services for any fields on entities it defines.
+These reference resolvers are generated during schema augmentation
 ###### *Products resolvers*
 ```js
 Product: {